sunnydigital/web-sum/README.md

 Otherwise, it is possible to use Replit and host your own session by downloading the latest release and following the directions on the release page.

 Refer to the [website](https://web-sum.sunnyson.dev/) for more details on installation.

+Or, you can simply download the plugin from the ChatGPT plugin store for *free*